corpsecouch/corpsecouch.github.io/src/portfolio/projects/amazon-profile/index.md

 preview:
     title:          'Alexa Profile'
     description:    'The heart of personalization.'
     sizzle: 'Ushering in voice assistant personalization with the launch of the Alexa Profile.
-A paradigm shift for the industry and the first person-level profile across Amazon and landscape of voice assistants.'
+A paradigm shift for the industry and the first person-level profile across Amazon and the landscape of voice assistants.'
 ---

 Alexa customers needed a way to manage what Alexa knows about them as an individual – their biometrics, preference, privacy and security settings, etc.